 Moved to Greenvale when she was in high school and later became the Deputy Sheriff of the town.
 She often serves as a mediator between York and George, and is more willing to comply with some of York's more unconventional investigation methods; York, upon meeting her for the first time, thinks she's "easy on the eyes".
 While her sheriff's uniform doesn't overtly sexualize her, there are moments where players are teased with reveals of her body.
 During a specific part of the game, she becomes a playable character.

 Born in Greenvale, he is the other deputy under Sheriff George Woodman's charge.
 He's timid and a bit of a klutz, however he is an excellent cook and makes a dynamite biscuit.
 He tends to add comic relief to the game's proceedings.
 He helps his sister, Carol MacLaine, run the "Galaxy of Terror" bar in the evenings after he gets done with police business.
-He also looks suspiciously like Bob Saget and is superbly well-versed in flying squirrels and other rodent trivia.
+He is also curiously well-versed in flying squirrels and other rodent trivia.

 The first victim of Greenvale's murder case.
 Her body was found tied to a tree and discovered by the local woodsman and his two sons.
 Her name is a play on the word "anagram".